 District Technology Planning

-Goals: Through District Instructional Technology Plans*, Districts will address how they are meeting the Educational Technology expectations of the Board of Regents, as articulated in the NYS Board of Regents Statewide Learning Technology Plan.
+NYSED's Office of Educational Design and Technology collects and reviews key information on district Instructional Technology Plans (ITPs) from school districts every three years.
+The new 2022 plan is valid through June 30, 2025.
+Through District Instructional Technology Plans, districts address how they are meeting the Educational Technology expectations of the Board of Regents, as articulated in the USNY Statewide Learning Technology Plan.

 Districts will identify how they will:

 - Develop a strategic vision and goals to support student achievement and engagement through the seamless integration of technology into teaching and learning;

 - Provide technology-enhanced, culturally- and linguistically-responsive learning environments to support improved teaching and learning;